 The purpose of the Board Appointments Panel is to establish the Trust Board’s composition by evaluating the competencies required of prospective trustees (both non-executive and executive), identifying those prospective trustees, establishing their degree of independence and developing succession plans for the Trust Board.

-Membership of the Appointments Panel is made up of:
+Membership of the Appointments Panel is made up

 The current Appointments Panel members are: